alissa-huskey/python-class/docs/lessons/03_guess_the_number.md

 Part 2.
 Use the `random` Module
 -------------------------------

-Python has a limited set of functions built into the language like the `print()` function that you are already familiar with.
-More functions can be accessed through {term}`modules`.
+Python provides some functions that are built into the language like the `print()` function that you are already familiar with.
+There are even more functions available through {term}`modules`.

-A {term}`module` is a kind of reusable code that can be loaded into your scripts using the `import` keyword.
+A {term}`module` is a kind of reusable code that can be loaded into your scripts using the `import` keyword followed by the name of the module.

+The collection of modules provided by Python is called the standard library, and that's what we'll be using today.
 We are going to use the `random` module in this script.
 It has a function `randint()` which we will use to get a random number.

 To call a function that is part of a module, put the module {term}`namespace` in front of the function followed by a dot, then the